[Close Menu]

 And the woman said to the serpent, “We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God has said, ‘You shall not eat it, nor shall you touch it, lest you die.’ ”

-Notice how the devil frames his question creatively.
+Notice how the devil frames the question creatively, pretending to be ignorant.
 He twists it up and confuses Eve by asking it in a strange and indirect way.
 God's actual instruction to Adam was:

 Genesis 2:16-17